 6. St Michan’s Church – an eerie and unusual sight

 This church has eleventh-century roots, being the very first one that was built in Dublin’s Northside.
 You need to just walk along Church Street, away from River Liffey and you will find what initially seems to be only a regular church.

 However, in reality, as you get inside, it is a sight to behold.
 Mummies from the seventeenth and nineteenth centuries are in the crypt.
-A number of reasons including the steady temperature of the crypt led to these bodies being incredibly preserved, and they are a must-see if you are in Dublin.
+A number of reasons including the steady temperature of the crypt led to these bodies being incredibly preserved.
+Indeed this is one of the weird tourist attractions you need to see.

 The library is hundreds of years old and is located really close to St Patrick’s Cathedral.
 This is where Jonathan Swift spent a lot of time and where Braum Stoker actually studied.
-You just need to pay 2 or 3 EURO (student card reliant) to visit and explore the library.
+You just need to pay two or three euro (student card reliant) to visit and explore the library.